fishhack66/PAL-1-Stuff/BASIC Games, etc/BORG ATTACK/README.md

 J - 'For/Next' loop generic counter

-L - No. of rolls within a turn

 Q - Holds return val. of USR/RND call

 R - Holds return val. of RND call